DesktopECHO/kWSL/README.md

 Upon completion you'll be logged into your KDE Desktop.
 A scheduled task is created for starting kWSL.

 **If you want to start kWSL at boot (like a service with no console window) do the following:**

  - Right-click the task in Task Scheduler, click properties
  - Click the checkboxes for **Run whether user is logged on or not** and **Hidden** then click **OK**
  - Enter your Windows credentials when prompted

- Reboot your PC when complete.  kWSL will automatically start at boot, no need to login to Windows.
+ Reboot your PC when complete and kWSL will startup automatically.

 **xWSL is configured to use Bonjour (Multicast DNS) for easy access in WSL2**

+If your computer has virtualization support you can convert it to WSL2.  kWSL is faster on WSL1, but WSL2 has additional capabilities.
 Example of conversion to WSL2 on machine name "ENVY":
 - Stop WSL on ENVY:
 ````wsl --shutdown````